M3dnux/Account-Manager/README.md

 - Secure storage: All the login credentials are stored securely on your device, and no one else can access them without your permission.
 - Edit account details: You can modify account details like username, password, and email address in Account Manager.
 - Delete accounts: You can delete accounts that are no longer in use or if you want to remove them for any other reason.
-- Quick search: You can easily search for a specific account by typing in the platform name or username.
+- Quick search: You can easily search for a specific account by typing in the platform name.

 ## Who is it for ?